 Despite repeated education about signs of mania and depression, bipolar teenagers often seem unaware of when they are experiencing symptoms of mood states which may influence them.
 They need psycho education to assist them in understanding the signs and symptoms of each mood state, and how that may make them particularly vulnerable.

 Bipolar teenagers must learn the connection between sleeping, eating healthily, and their mood stability.
 In therapy I will often suggest they log their sleep so they can see directly how the lack of sleep impacts their ability to handle stress.
 A sleep log is also helps them to see when they are experiencing mania (little need for sleep high energy) or depression.

-These teens may seem sophisticated because of these special traits, but still need a tremendous amount of help with their day to day existence.
-They require patience and tolerance and from their family.
-They need constant attention care and monitoring.
+These teens may seem sophisticated because of these special traits.
+However, they still need a tremendous amount of help with their day to day existence.
+They require patience and support from their family amd they need constant attention, care and monitoring.

 Adolescence carries with it many challenges that make it an especially difficult developmental period.
 The bipolar adolescent has a compromised ability to face all of these stresses and challenges.

 Often, the bipolar adolescent is not ready for these challenges.
 Bipolar disorder in teens may cause them to be dependent on their family for basic daily functioning, and although they want to separate, that dependence can make it difficult.